syncfusion-content/windowsforms-docs/WindowsForms/PivotGrid/Serialization-and-Deserialization.md

 {% endtabs %}

+### Deserializing sorted items

+By default, the pivot grid control allows to deserialize the sorting operation.
+The deserialization of sorted items can be disabled by setting the [DeserializeSorting](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.PivotAnalysis.Windows~Syncfusion.Windows.Forms.PivotAnalysis.Serialization.DeserializationOptions~DeserializeSorting.html) property to false.

+{% tabs %}

+{% highlight c# %}

+using (FileStream fileStream = File.OpenRead("PivotGrid.xml"))
+{
+    DeserializationOptions options = new DeserializationOptions();
+    options.DeserializeSorting = false;
+    this.pivotGridControl1.Deserialize(fileStream, options);
+}

+{% endhighlight %}

+{% highlight vb %}

+Using fileStream As FileStream = File.Create("PivotGrid.xml")
+    Dim options As New DeserializationOptions()
+    options.DeserializeSorting = False
+    Me.pivotGridControl1.Deserialize(fileStream, options)
+End Using

+{% endhighlight %}

+{% endtabs %}

-### Deserialize filtered items
+### Deserializing filtered items

 By default, the pivot grid control allows to deserialize the filtering operation.
-The deserialization of filtered items can be disabled by setting the 'DeserializeFiltering' property to false.
+The deserialization of filtered items can be disabled by setting the [DeserializeFiltering](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.PivotAnalysis.Windows~Syncfusion.Windows.Forms.PivotAnalysis.Serialization.DeserializationOptions~DeserializeFiltering.html) property to false.

 {% tabs %}